hpschry/robotframework-lint/README.md

 Static analysis for robot framework plain text files.

 This is a static analysis tool for robot framework plain text files.

+This version includes checker rules for detecting keyword name similarity and for the detection of redundant keyword and test bodies, possibly indicating redundant, may be copied code, in test and keyword implementations.
+The rules are configurable with regard to what is detected as similar.

 Installation Instructions
 -------------------------